It’s not always easy to recognize, when your vehicle is suffering from possible engine damage.

 - By retarding the ignition timing, power is lost.
 Engines will struggle to run at their usual level, if there is an internal problem.
 Your vehicle may stall, shake at high speeds or struggle with hills.

-If the smoke is black, it means that your engine is having incomplete combustion; which leads to burning too much fuel.
+Black smoke, usually means that your engine is having, incomplete combustion, which leads to burning too much fuel.

 This could be due to: